akkessler/ElixirCounter/README.md

 | nine          | -9            |
 | ten           | -10           |

-The results of voice input are displayed along the left side of the screen.
+_The results of voice input are displayed along the left side of the screen._

-**To stop** the counter navigate to the notification drawer and hit the `Stop` or `Exit` actions.
+**To stop the counter,** navigate to the notification drawer and hit the `Stop` or `Exit` actions.